 Additional payment plan logic options were added in 17.3.
-See Patient Payment Plans.
+See Payment Plan.

 Payment Plan credits, debits, and payments can be included in the account ledger, balances, and aging, or managed as a separate entity.

 When included in the account ledger, we call this Line Item Payment Plans.
 To turn this feature on, in Account Module Preferences, check Display PayPlanCharges as line items in Account module and Aging of A/R. To turn this feature off (Original Payment Plans), uncheck this setting.
 Below is a description of the differences between these two methods.

 - Payment plan information shows in the Payment Plans grid.

 - Payment plan credits (PayPln: Credit) and amounts due (PayPln: Debit) show in the account ledger.
 Debits show in the patient's ledger if the patient and guarantor for the payment plan are in the same family.
 Debits will show in the guarantor's ledger when the patient and guarantor are not in the same family.
 Payments follow the same logic.

 - Payment plan payments will show in the account ledger.

 - Payment plan credits, debits, and payments affect balances and aging.

 PayPln Credits subtract from the patient balance (e.g. Tx Credits for procedures attached to the plan).

 PayPln Debits add to the patient balance (e.g. payment plan charges due).